+This document, together with Appendices A through J, constitutes the State's request for a waiver under §1915(c) of the Social Security Act.
+The State assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

-This document, together with the attached revisions to the affected components of the waiver, constitutes the State's request to amend its approved waiver under §1915(c) of the Social Security Act.
-The State affirms that it will abide by all provisions of the waiver, including the provisions of this amendment when approved by CMS.
-The State further attests that it will continuously operate the waiver in accordance with the assurances specified in Section V and the additional requirements specified in Section VI of the approved waiver.
-The State certifies that additional proposed revisions to the waiver request will be submitted by the Medicaid agency in the form of additional waiver amendments.
+Upon approval by CMS, the waiver application serves as the State's authority to provide home and community-based waiver services to the specified target groups.
+The State attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified in Section 6 of the request.
+Signature: State Medicaid Director or Designee Submission Date: Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.
+Last Name: First Name: Title: Agency: Address: Address 2: City: State: Mississippi Zip: Phone: TTY Ext: Fax: E-mail: Attachments Attachment #1: Transition Plan Check the box next to any of the following changes from the current approved waiver.

-Signature: Margaret Wilson

-State Medicaid Director or Designee

-Submission Date: Jun 20, 2016

-Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name:

-Wilson

-First Name:

-Margaret

-Title:

-Nurse Office Director

-Agency:

-Division of Medicaid, Office of the Governor

-Address:

-550 High Street, #1000

-Address 2:

-City:

-Jackson

-State: Mississippi

-Zip:

-39201

-Phone:

-(601) 359-5248 Ext: TTY

-Fax:

-(601) 359-6294

-E-mail:

-Attachments margaret.wilson@medicaid.ms.gov

-Attachment #1: Transition Plan

-Check the box next to any of the following changes from the current approved waiver.
 Check all boxes that apply.
 Replacing an approved waiver with this waiver.

-- Combining waivers. - Splitting one waiver into two waivers. - Eliminating a service. - Adding or decreasing an individual cost limit pertaining to eligibility. - Adding or decreasing limits to a service or a set of services, as specified in Appendix C. - Reducing the unduplicated count of participants (Factor C). - Adding new, or decreasing, a limitation on the number of participants served at any point in time. - Making any changes that could result in some participants losing eligibility or being transferred to another waiver under 1915(c) or another Medicaid authority. - Making any changes that could result in reduced services to participants.
+Combining waivers. ☐ Splitting one waiver into two waivers. ☐ Eliminating a service.
+Adding or decreasing an individual cost limit pertaining to eligibility.
+Adding or decreasing limits to a service or a set of services, as specified in Appendix C. Reducing the unduplicated count of participants (Factor C).
+Adding new, or decreasing, a limitation on the number of participants served at any point in time.

+Making any changes that could result in some participants losing eligibility or being trans ferred to another waiver under 1915(c) or another Medicaid authority.
+Making any changes that could result in reduced services to participants.